— prequel story to “In the Service of Samurai.” A young Asaka Ietsugu learns that supernatural beings are real.

 “You will take us there.
 Now.”

 High on an exposed side of the mountain, the cave appeared as nothing more than a dark depression in the wall.
 A narrow ledge offered a ready grip for a grapple and rope.

 Of the villagers, only Gendou and Taka were allowed to come and show the way.
 The rest were to wait at the village.
 Diasuke trailed behind them, looking lost and numb.

-“The two of you will remain here.”
-Ietsugu said.
-Mitsuo watched them coldly, his hand resting on the pummel of his sword, making a promise of what would be their reward if they decided to disobey the order.
+“The two of you will remain here,” Ietsugu said.
+Mitsuo watched them coldly, his hand resting on the pommel of his sword, making a promise of what would be their reward if they decided to disobey the order.
 Both men stared only at the ground.

 Ietsugu took hold of the ladder, and after testing it, climbed up.
 Mitsuo and Daisuke followed.

 Sunlight only penetrated a foot or so into the cave.
 Cold air emanated from the interior.
 Mitsuo lit a lamp and handed it over to Ietsugu.
-Making sure the sacred papers his father had obtained for him before his journey were still safely tucked within his sleeve, Ietsugu held the lamp before him and turning sideways, shuffled inside.
+Making sure the sacred papers his father had obtained for him before his journey were still safely tucked within his sleeve, Ietsugu held the lamp before him.
+Turning sideways, he shuffled inside.

 Daisuke followed him, with Mitsuo remaining to guard the entrance outside.

 The cave was narrow for several arm lengths then widened.
 The cold rose in intensity, and the stench of rotting flesh grew cloyingly close.